 But he struggles with taking responsibility for the monster he brought to life.
 He is terrified of the power of his own knowledge.

-Frankenstein uses a number of literary subjects, such as:
+Frankenstein uses a number of literary subjects, including:

 - Issues of human psychology and mortality